View free policies procedures examples from all manuals. No obligation, no credit card!

 Span of Control

-If your organization is like most, then it has grown through an evolutionary process that has resulted in your current organizational structure.
+If your organization is like most, then it has grown through an evolutionary process that has resulted in your current process improvement organizational structure.
 Over time, your structure has probably been re-engineered to be more effective and address your changing business needs.
 New managers added, teams created and people downsized, re-arranging your org chart repeatedly.
 So, why are you still waiting for that boost in performance?

 It’s probably a matter of conflicting goals, measures, and incentives that are preventing your organization from dealing with the real issues.
 Lawrence Miller wrote the book on business evolution called Barbarians to Bureaucrats: Corporate Life Cycle Strategies.
 In it, he explains some of the nascent issues of evolving organizations and proposes specific action steps to correct them.
 In his discussion of structure, he highlights the 20th century’s focus on span of control as one of the causes of organizational dysfunction today.